What is PER in Basketball?

 However, at the end of the day, each coach has to decide the worth of utilizing one PER system or another for his own players and/or opponents.
 Then, the next question becomes “how do I interpret this info?”

-With all of the above as a backdrop, let me use several 2014-15 NCAA players as examples to illustrate “holes” in using analytics alone in evaluation
+With all of the above as a backdrop, let me use several 2014-15 NCAA players as examples to illustrate “holes” in using analytics alone in evaluation and further illustrate what PER is in basketball

 Hollinger also annually assigns PER’s to college players and those numbers are utilized by NBA personnel as support data in evaluating draft prospects.
 The problem with this is the nature of the different levels of play in NCAA hoops.
 Not everyone plays the same strength schedule.
 Consequently, some mid and low level D1 players have higher PER’s than many players from power conferences.
 In the NBA, a player plays close to the same schedule as any other player.